 The DRA's financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when incurred, regardless of the timing of related cash flows.
 The statement of revenues, expenses and changes in net position (deficit) generally distinguishes operating revenues and expenses from non-operating items.
 As the DRA was created to receive certain assets, the collection and settlement of which (including its interest and future proceeds) are to be used to pay the DRA's operating expenses and bonds, the revenues and expenses that result from the DRA's fulfilling of its specified purpose are considered operating items.
-The DRA's operating revenues are generated from the interest earned on the loans, interest income on investments, proceeds from the sale of the real estate and from the potential future proceeds from the collection of the beneficial interest and causes of actions of certain assets that has been retained by GDB, until the transfer of such assets to the DRA.
+The DRA's operating revenues are generated from the interest earned on the loans, interest income on investments, proceeds from the sale of the real estate and from the potential future proceeds from the collection of the beneficial interest of certain assets that are managed by GDB.
 Operating expenses include provision for losses on the loans and the real estate assets available for sale and general and administrative expenses, among others, while interest expense is presented as a non-operating expense.